cc-ats/exc_absorption/README.md

 1. Methods folder has necessary python scripts

-2. Systems folder has QChem output files for H2OBPC molecule for functionals wPBE, PBE, PBE0
+2. Systems folder has QChem output files for H2OBPC molecule for functionals wPBE, PBE, PBE0 as well as the raw experimental data.

 Usage: